KylaBendt/voila-demos/README.md

 Instructions for viewing any .ipynb on Github using Voila and Binder can be found here: https://www.kylabendt.com/blog/binder-and-voila-to-display-jupyter-notebooks/

 **Files**
 **interact_plots.ipynb** displays sin, cos and tan plots with a interactive sliders to adjust the frequency and amplitude.
 It also showcases the ipywidget interact.
 You can [view the Voila version on Binder](https://mybinder.org/v2/gh/KylaBendt/voila-demos/master?filepath=voila%2Frender%2Finteract_plots.ipynb).

+**covid_map.ipynb** displays a simple map using the folium library that color codes states in the U.S. by the number of total covid cases they have had.
+[View it on Binder.](https://mybinder.org/v2/gh/KylaBendt/voila-demos/HEAD?urlpath=voila%2Frender%2Fcovid_map.ipynb)

 **requirements.txt** this is used by Binder to get the needed libraries for the project.
 It needs all libraries used as imports + voila.